A World Lit Only by Fire (album): Composition and style

-The third track of A World Lit Only by Fire, "Shut Me Down", was the only song of the album to be conceived of prior to Godflesh's split in 2002.
+The third track of A World Lit Only by Fire, "Shut Me Down", was the only song of the album to be written prior to Godflesh's split in 2002.
 It is based around a sample of Public Enemy's 1991 song "Shut 'Em Down", from which it also derived its title.
 This sample is one of the only audible examples of a sound not produced by a drum machine, Broadrick's guitar and vocals or Green's bass.
 Like the preceding songs, "Shut Me Down" is heavily riff-focused.
 The atmosphere of A World Lit Only by Fire shifts on its fourth track, "Life Giver Life Taker", which is less overtly heavy than the first three, focusing instead on post-punk dreariness and spectral sounds while further emphasising percussive repetition.
 This continues into "Obeyed", which features a more stretched and expansive tone.
 Lars Gotrich of NPR described the song as haunted and scourged.

 "Curse Us All" the album's sixth and shortest track, is acutely aggressive and unrelenting with a structure that James Barry of Clash called incredibly effective in its simplicity.
 "Curse Us All" flows into "Carrion", a song that Barry called "a horrific robotic monster".
 Like "Head Dirt" from Streetcleaner, the first half of "Carrion" comprises an active, pummeling song with a brutally minimal central riff, while the latter half decays into feedback and extremes degrees of distortion.
 The eighth track and second single of A World Lit Only by Fire, "Imperator", is a droning song with Broadrick employing a clean, eerily tranquil style of singing rather than his characteristic growls.
 Gregory Adams of Exclaim! called the track "high-grade industrial damage", and wrote, "thick and meaty, detuned guitar chug is paired with a percussive stomp of a million-robot-deep militia".
 MetalSucks wrote about the song that Broadrick and Green "both seem to be trying to set a new record for the heaviest tones ever achieved on their respective instruments; if they had a real drummer, he’d need to play on a kit made from rocks just to try and compete"; Kez Whelan of Terrorizer concurred, calling Green's bass "thunderous" and Broadrick's riffs "humongous".
 Andy O'Connor of Pitchfork noted that the "grating repetition" of "Imperator" was reminiscent of Swans, a band that was a major early inspiration for Godflesh.

 The two final and longest songs of A World Lit Only by Fire, "Towers of Emptiness" and Forgive Our Fathers", are both weighty tracks that conclude with Broadrick melancholically repeating the titles over a background of sinister sounds.
 The former has a grinding riff and an expansive compositional structure.
 Jason Heller of Pitchfork described the latter as "particularly gorgeous", with a sound of "lingering anguish in an apocalyptic fugue", and Barry called it "epic".
 Included on the Japanese and Bandcamp versions of A World Lit Only by Fire were three remixes done by Broadrick.
 These versions are stripped down and extended from the original tracks, with two bearing the dub label.